Pancreatitis: Prognosis

 The BISAP score (blood urea nitrogen level >25 mg/dL (8.9 mmol/L), impaired mental status, systemic inflammatory response syndrome, age over 60 years, pleural effusion) has been validated as similar to other prognostic scoring systems.

 Epidemiology

-Globally the incidence of acute pancreatitis is 5 to 35 cases per 100,000 people.
-The incidence of chronic pancreatitis is 4–8 per 100,000 with a prevalence of 26–42 cases per 100,000.
+Globally, the incidence of acute pancreatitis is 5 to 35 cases per 100,000 people.
+The incidence of chronic pancreatitis is 4–8 per 100,000, with a prevalence of 26–42 cases per 100,000.
 In 2013 pancreatitis resulted in 123,000 deaths up from 83,000 deaths in 1990.

 Costs

-In adults in the United Kingdom, the estimated average total direct and indirect costs of chronic pancreatitis is roughly £79,000 per person on an annual basis.
+In adults in the United Kingdom, the estimated average total direct and indirect costs from chronic pancreatitis is roughly £79,000 per person annually.
 Acute recurrent pancreatitis and chronic pancreatitis occur infrequently in children, but are associated with high healthcare costs due to substantial disease burden.
 Globally, the estimated average total cost of treatment for children with these conditions is approximately $40,500/person/year.